scikit-activeml/scikit-activeml/docs/target_semantics.rst

 A flat vocabulary under ``"auto"`` means single-output classification.
 A nested set of binary vocabularies means multi-label classification.
-A nested vocabulary containing a non-binary output resolves to future multi-output classification, which version 1.1 components then reject as unsupported.
+A nested vocabulary containing a non-binary output resolves to future multi-output classification, which current components reject as unsupported.

 Target-aware masks and indices
 ==============================